OiBoii/Interactive-Lab-Hub/Project/readme.md

 <img src="novation.jpg" width=500px>

 ### DIY FORM
 Now that's were I truly started getting excited - people make that with arcade push buttons!
 Yes!
 I was a 90's kid, and I grew up playing arcade games and love the way they feel and sound.
 I decided I am definitely going to use them over the silicone buttons on the Novation lauchpad.
 Note: the buttons were by far the most expensive part of the design (definitely worth it though).
 Since, I wanted the buttons to be able to see light coming through the buttons, I had to order ones with transparent rim.

 <img src="cad.jpg" width=500px>

-## PROTOTYPING
+## PAPER PROTOTYPING

-### PAPER PROTOTYPING
+### 2D PAPER PROTOTYPING

-**sketches** I made a lot of sketches and drew a lot of inspiration from existing sources online.
+**sketches:** I made a lot of sketches and drew a lot of inspiration from existing sources online.
 I just sketched as many as I could wthout thinking (it doesn't look great) but here is an example

 <img src="sketches.jpg" width=500px>

-**Choosing a layout** After that I made a first a attempt at drawing something that made sense to me.
+**Choosing a layout:** After that I made a first a attempt at drawing something that made sense to me.
 Then I wrote down some instructions I was uncertain if people will naturally understand how to do.
 I asked 4 different people to do basic things with the prototype and noted what they did wrong.

 <img src="test.jpg" width=500px>

-**Testing a prototype** People performed all the right actions except one!
+**Testing a prototype:** People performed all the right actions except one!
 All of the totally ignored the USB (at the top) and tried to turn the machine off simply by pressing the on/off button at the top right corner.
 So, I had to find a better way to go about it.

-## BREADBOARD PROTOTYPE DESIGN

-No issues here! the prototype includes an array 4 buttons (1 line from the array) and 4 potentiometers
-Code:
-Fritzing Schematic:
-Picture circuit:
-Video:

-**Takeaways:**
-* Circuit and code work!
-* need to extend the code if interested in using multiple banks of instruements in parallel
-* software may take a bit to get used to

-#### 2D PROTOTYPING
+**Takeaways**

-**Too Simple** I really never played a MIDI controller, but one day at the maker lab I saw a MIDI controller tin the form of a piano.
+**Too Simple:** I really never played a MIDI controller, but one day at the maker lab I saw a MIDI controller tin the form of a piano.
 I thought about it for a second and then I realized that I don't think I have seen an example of a 3X3 controller - which would make sense! there are 12 keys on a piano, and it would be weird to design an instrument that cannot be mapped to all the notes at once.
 So I decided to make the array a 4X4 (or a 3X4 at the very least) and increase the numbers of potentiometers.

 * **Buttons:** After looking at multiple setups of different MIDI controllers, I decided that since I have never used this kind of device before it would be best to have less buttons then more.
 So, instead of making a traditional 8X8 array of small silicone buttons I decided to go with a 4X4 array of large arcade push buttons.
 To make up the difference, I will try to integrate a switch button on the side so that I could switch between 4 different sets of instruments while playing.

 * **Sliders Vs Knobs:** I tried to play with different layouts using a piece of paper when deciding between sliders and knobs.
 The truth is, I couldn't tell the difference that much, both of them were reasonably comfortable to use and rather intuituitive (even with my less than ideal coordination) but ultimately, I ended up choosing to implement only knobs in the design.
 The simply take much less space and provide the same functionality as sliders and will allow additional sound effects to be loaded.

-#### 3D PROTOTYPING (CARDBOARD)
+#### 3D(ISH) PROTOTYPING

 **I am very happy that I did not skip that part of the experimentation because I realized two important things aobut the design.
    * I will not need an off button since the controller always have to be connected to the computer and will be powered by the Arduino.